Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I replaced the placeholder 'foo' with 'data' in all the code cells.
 I also changed the user name from "Lance" to my nickname "Shan" to make it more personal.
 I changed the question from asking about marine biology to asking how AI is used in sports.
-I added another human message as a follow up to my question, asking which sport uses AI the most.
+I added another human message as a follow up to my question by asking which sport uses AI the most.
 Then I changed the message from talking about whales to talking about football to match the topic of AI in sports.

 Original source code file: